 Julia is a member of the innovative young baroque ensemble I FURIOSI

 .
 In addition to their successful Toronto concert series, IF has performed at music festivals in Canada, the U.S.A, Germany, England, and Ireland.
 She is also one-quarter of the Eybler Quartet

 , a period instrument group that specializes in excellent and underrated classical works.
 Their recordings include string quartets by their namesake Joseph Leopold Edler von Eybler, as well as Haydn’s Op.
 33 quartets, and Mozart and Backofen clarinet quintets with Jane Booth.
 Their newest projects include violist Patrick Jordan’s transcription of Schumann’s Dichterliebe

 for voice, string quintet and guitar with baritone Brett Polegato, and an upcoming recording of Beethoven’s Op.18 quartets.

-Julia is also becoming known for her imaginative programming.
-Her interactive education concert A Water Music Adventure was featured on Tafelmusik’s 2008 education series and Ontario tour, as well as the Carnegie Kids series at Carnegie Hall (New York) in 2009.
-She was the creative force behind both a main series and an education concert for Tafelmusik celebrating Earth Day 2010, called Forces of Nature.
+Julia is also known for her imaginative programming.
+Her interactive education concert A Water Music Adventure was featured on Tafelmusik’s homes series and on tour, including a performance in New York at Carnegie Hall as part of their Carnegie Kids series.
+She was the creative force behind both a main series and an education concert for Tafelmusik celebrating Earth Day called Forces of Nature.